Why Do People Drink Cooking Wine (Sherry)?

 Usually, alcohol poisoning is caused by a man drinking more than five drinks in less than two hours, or women drinking more than four drinks in less than two hours.

-A teen who has a small frame may have to drink much less than this in order to become heavily intoxicated, especially if they haven’t built up a tolerance to alcohol.
+A teen with a small frame may have to drink much less in order to become heavily intoxicated, especially if they haven’t built up a tolerance to alcohol.